-Here is where you, as documentor, describe construction of 'Default' design models used to produce the Anaconda images required by major release 5 of CentOS distribution.
-In this description you can include image dimensions, color information, image location inside the file system of CentOS distribution, packaging and similar things.
+Here is where you, as documentor, describe construction of Default desing models used to produce the Anaconda images for CentOS distribution major release 5.
+In this description you can include image dimensions, color information, image location inside distribution filesystem, image packaging and similar things.

-The path to this directory is considered auxiliar path of 'trunk/Identity/Themes/Models/Default/Distro/5/Anaconda' master path.
+The path to this file is considered auxiliar to 'trunk/Identity/Themes/Models/Default/Distro/S master path because provides the description required to let everyone know how to build Default design models used to produce Anaconda images required by CentOS distribution major release 5.